 March 21st, 2015 Had my first follow-up MRI a couple weeks ago, and the following doctor’s appointment last Monday.
 There was more tumor left in my head than my surgeon had anticipated, but nothing indicating that it would’ve grown, at least not significantly.
 So, basically everything was ok and my worries unnecessary.
 I’ll have another MRI a year from now.

-In other news, my scalp started to agravate the shit out of me, so I did go to see a doctor about it.
+My scalp started to agravate the shit out of me, so I did go to see a doctor about it.
 He put me on antibiotics, just pills, for a good ten days and that issue seems to be solved too.
-On with life :)
+On with life 🙂

 Dec 28th, 2015 Hair follicles just keep getting inflammated constantly so I’m resigned to using cortisone liniment almost daily to keep the agravation at bay.